Nuremberg day trip from Munich offers a day rich in history!

 From the town’s center, you can easily reach on foot the Liberation Hall, or Befreiungshalle Kelheim, a remarkable and massive memorial that offers stunning views over the river valley.

-With its location along the Danube, Kelheim also acts as a great spot for river cruising, whether it be to nearby locations like Weltenburg Abbey or Walhalla.
+With its location along the Danube, Kelheim also acts as a great spot for river cruising, whether it be to nearby locations like Regensburg, Weltenburg Abbey or Walhalla.

 Regensburg

 Just northeast along the Danube River from Kelheim is Regensburg, Bavaria‘s fourth-largest city.
 It is here in Regensburg that for nearly 200 years the Imperial Diet of the Holy Roman Empire sat.
 History is seemingly everywhere you turn in the city.
-Take, for example, the beautiful and functional 12th century stone bridge that leads into the city’s Altstadt.
+Take, for example, the beautiful and functional 12th-century stone bridge that leads into the city’s Altstadt.
 The city is also home to Thurn and Taxis Palace, Europe’s largest inhabited palace, and St. Peter’s Cathedral, Bavaria’s sole Gothic cathedral.

 To the east of the city lies the Bavarian Forest, a German national park, and nearby is Walhalla, a striking Parthenon replica that houses a Hall of Fame with busts of important Germans.

-The Munich to Regensburg train allows for easy transportation in under two hours — or faster depending on which train you take.
+The Munich to Regensburg train allows for easy transportation in under two hours — or faster, depending on which train you take.

 Weltenburg Abbey

-Since around 600 AD the abbey has been located at this scenic spot on the banks of the Danube.
+Since around 600 AD, the abbey has been located at this scenic spot on the banks of the Danube.
 Today, visitors can make the pilgrimage to the monastery (by river cruise, bicycle, or car) to explore the historic buildings.
 And, of course, the monks run a wonderful restaurant where you can sample their famous beer!

 Just over the German-Austrian border along the banks of the Inn River sits Kufstein.
 The Austrian town is home to Festung Kufstein, a massive fortress, that visitors can explore from top to bottom.
 The towers of the fortress offer lovely views over the town, the green-blue waters of the river, and the surrounding community.
 The fortress is also home to the largest free-standing organ in the world, which you can hear daily.